paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-038-administrative-remedies-for-false-claims-and-statements.md

     (vi) is not subject to performance appraisal pursuant to chapter 43 of such title; and

-    (vii) may be removed, suspended, furloughed, or reduced in grade or pay only for good cause established and determined by the Merit Systems Protection Board on the record after opportunity for hearing by such Board;
+    (vii) may be removed, suspended, furloughed, or reduced in grade or pay only for good cause established and determined by the Merit Systems Protection Board on the record after opportunity for hearing by such Board; or

+  (C) a member of the board of contract appeals pursuant to [section 7105 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section7105&num=0&edition=prelim), if the authority does not employ an available presiding officer under subparagraph (A);

 (8) “reviewing official” means any officer or employee of an authority—